Honors Learning Community

-The Honors Learning Community, located in Founders Hall, is an excellent option for Honors students.
-However, The HLC is also available to the roommates of Honors students (even if those roommates are not in the Honors College).
-If you choose to live with someone who is not in the Honors College, you and your roommate must request each other as roommates when signing up for housing.
+The Honors Learning Community, located in Founders Hall, is an excellent option for Honors College students.
 Currently, the HLC is located in old campus near the Student Union and downtown Bowling Green.
 Single and double rooms are available in private suites.

 Members of the Honors Community pay $150 each semester to live in this interactive learning community.

 In addition to direct access to Honors College faculty and staff, membership in the Honors Learning Community allows students to attend and participate in fully-funded local and regional overnight trips to plays, museums, musicals, and community events.
 Likewise, community members receive free access to computers, wireless access, meeting space, the Honors Den, and books for use in common reading book discussions.
 We also provide opportunities to connect with the community through civic and service involvement, partnering with many student organizations on campus.
 Finally, our community creates a positive environment to host some of the most compelling and engaging discussions you could ever witness or take part in.
 We host peer-to-peer discussions, honors faculty symposiums, and nationally-recognized speaker forums.